ghorwin/CXTSimFit/README.md

 ## Curve Fitting

-You can now select one or more model parameters (check the check boxes) to determine via _inverse modeling_.
+You can now select one or more model parameters (check the check boxes) to determine via _Inverse Modelling_.
 This procedure involves running a simulation with some set of parameters, evaluating the difference between calculated and provided break-through curve and then using the [Levenberg-Marquardt](https://en.wikipedia.org/wiki/Levenberg–Marquardt_algorithm) to optimize the parameters.

 As with all non-linear optimization algorithms, a good set of starting values will help.
 Also, adjusting first a few parameters and adding the others later, might give better results.

-### Checking/evaluating typical Inverse Modeling errors
+### Checking/evaluating typical Inverse Modelling errors

-The software can be used very well in teaching problems appearing with _Inverse Modeling_.
-For example, a frequent mistake in papers related to _inverse modeling_ is the mixup of numerical effects on results with physical parameters, most notably the diffusion coefficient.
+The software can be used very well in teaching problems appearing with _Inverse Modelling_.
+For example, a frequent mistake in papers related to _Inverse Modelling_ is the mixup of _numerical effects_ on results with _physical parameters_, most notably the diffusion coefficient.
 Try to fit a perfect analytical break-through curve with a coarse and fine grid - the algorithm will give you near perfect fit in both cases, yet with _different_ diffusion coefficients.

-So, when you read a paper with parameters determined through inverse modeling and numerical simulation, and the author _does not_ discuss impact of numerical parameters, then the presented results are likely garbarge or unreliable at best.
+So, when you read a paper with parameters determined through inverse modelling and numerical simulation, and the author _does not_ discuss impact of numerical parameters, then the presented results are likely garbarge or unreliable at best.

 ## Authors